-HSC 220 Spanish Communication for the Health Care Professions pronunciation to give you skills to effectively speak and listen with Spanish-speaking individuals.
+HSC 220 Spanish Communication for the Health Care Professions

+This course introduces novice Spanish language concepts with a focus on speaking, listening, reading, and writing for healthcare professionals.
+You will participate in the Language Labs, where you will learn grammar, vocabulary, and pronunciation to give you skills to effectively speak and listen with Spanish-speaking individuals.
 You will also discuss the cultures of the Spanish-speaking world in relation to health.
 You will learn to understand cultural competency.
 At the end of the course, you will compile a knowledge base document called a Toolkit project for your future use.